Vulnerability Chaining in Cybersecurity

 Weakness Enumeration

-- Note how each flaw could be leveraged (e.g., information disclosure → credential theft).
+- Assess how each flaw could enable subsequent exploits (e.g., information disclosure → credential theft).

 -

-- Define the objective (e.g., data theft, privilege escalation, denial of service).
+- Define objectives (e.g., data theft, privilege escalation).

 - Brainstorm how vulnerabilities can be linked to achieve the goal.